EdRamos12/EdRamos12/README.md

 # Hello! 👋

-<p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using Flask to frontend development using ReactTS, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
-Today, I'm a <strong>full stack mid-level developer</strong> focused on web development.</p>&nbsp;
+<p align="center">I like to learn.
+A bunch of stuff. <br><br> From backend development using Flask to frontend development using React and NextJS, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
+Today, I'm a <strong>fullstack developer</strong> focused on web development.
+Currently studying the ELK Stack (Elasticsearch and Kibana)</p>&nbsp;

 ## Skillz
 #### Languages: